yrodiere/quarkus-quickstarts/hibernate-orm-quickstart/README.md

 First compile it:

-> ./mvnw package
+> ./mvnw clean package

-Next, make sure you have a PostgreSQL database running.
+Next, make sure you have a database running.
 In production, Quarkus does not start a container for you like it does in Dev Mode.
-To set up a PostgreSQL database with Docker:
+To set up a database with Docker:

-> docker run -it --rm=true --name quarkus_test -e POSTGRES_USER=quarkus_test -e POSTGRES_PASSWORD=quarkus_test -e POSTGRES_DB=quarkus_test -p 5432:5432 postgres:13.3
+> docker run -it --rm=true --cap-add=IPC_LOCK --cap-add=IPC_OWNER --network=bridge --name quarkus_test -e LICENSE=accept -e PERSISTENT_HOME=false -e DB2INST1_PASSWORD=quarkus -e DBNAME=quarkus -e DB2INSTANCE=quarkus -e AUTOCONFIG=false -e ARCHIVE_LOGS=false -p 50000:50000 icr.io/db2_community/db2:12.1.0.0

-Connection properties for the Agroal datasource are defined in the standard Quarkus configuration file, `src/main/resources/application.properties`.

-Then run it:

-> java -jar ./target/quarkus-app/quarkus-run.jar
+But you can use the Quarkus tooling to run the application in production mode with dev services:

+> ./mvnw quarkus:run

     Have a look at how fast it boots.
     Or measure total native memory consumption...